j4g3rOS/CV/README.md

 - Implementation of hardened security policies and methodologies for endpoints
 - Standardized deployment of methodologies for various platforms
 - Development of Standard Operational Procedures for enterprise
-- Led procurement initiatives and vendor relationship / management for hardware/software solutions
+- Led procurement initiatives and vendor relationship / management of hardware / software

 ## 🌱 Current Focus